Sunnyside Guest House Sustainability Policy

 • Waste oil from the kitchen is recycled.

-• Our tea’s and coffees are purchased from ethical sources.
+• Our in room consumables are purchased from ethical sources.

-• We have joined the “Guardians of Grub” to help reduce our food wastage.
-We have initially committed to reducing our food wastage over the next 12 months by 20%, something we are well on track to achieve.
-Once we have reached this target, we aim to reduce our food waste by 50% by 2030 in line with the global waste reduction targets set by the United Nations Sustainable Development Goal 12.3 and are further defined by the UK’s Food Waste Reduction Roadmap.
+• We joined the “Guardians of Grub” program to help reduce our food wastage.
+In our first 12 months our food wastage vastly dropped, especially when it came to meat and dairy.
+We have reduced our food waste by at least 40% (estimated).
+We used to cook extra food to ensure every item that left the kitchen was of the highest standard.
+We have now achieve the same standard but working in different ways.
+While there is still room for improvement we are happy with progress made so far.
+We now aim to reduce our food waste by 50% by 2030 in line with the global waste reduction targets set by the United Nations Sustainable Development Goal 12.3 and are further defined by the UK’s Food Waste Reduction Roadmap.

 • We have been donating items such as excess homemade cakes to the food bank, helping those in need.